meltonlogan615/CandyBox/README.md

  CandyBox/stylesheets = All CSS & SCSS (once I learn that jazz)

  # Candy Box file formatting and naming conventions:
- outside of .js files and attributes used by .js files
+ outside of .js files and attributes used by .js files:

    all files names should be lower case

    all .html files will be single names, if one or more words are used, seperated by "-", as in "contact-us.html"